Understanding the 2005 "Not Guilty" Verdict

 'It's the No. 1 hardest crime to prosecute,' said Cedar Rapids police Officer Charity Hansel, who investigated sex and internet crimes against children for 11 years.

-Moreover, some defence witnesses who initially planned to testify against Jackson changed their tune and ended up praising him instead.
-Ron Zonen, one of the lead prosecutors, noted this in the 2020 documentary "The Real Michael Jackson," suggesting that Jackson exerted influence over them, referring to his brief ex-wife, Debbie Rowe, and possibly Bob Jones, his ex manager.
+There were also witnesses who shifted their positions entirely.
+At least two individuals who had initially intended to testify against Jackson ended up praising him instead.
+Ron Zonen, one of the lead prosecutors, highlighted this in the 2020 documentary The Real Michael Jackson.
+He suggested that Jackson may have influenced these witnesses, pointing to his ex-wife Debbie Rowe and possibly his former manager, Bob Jones.

 Watch the clip below.

-Yet, in a 2017 documentary titled "TIME Presents: Celebrities on Trial," Mesereau repeated his claim that Jackson had fallen and injured his back, contradicting the shower incident.
+Sounds convincing enough—until you look closer.
+In the 2017 documentary TIME Presents: Celebrities on Trial, Mesereau repeated his original claim that Jackson had fallen and hurt his back, directly contradicting the later “shower incident” story.

 Watch the clip below.